Habibganj–Indore Junction AC Double Decker Express

-The 22183 / 84 Bhopal Habibganj–Indore Junction AC Double Decker Express is a Express train belonging to Indian Railways – West Central Railway zone that runs between Habibganj and Indore Junction in India.
+The 22183 / 84 Habibganj–Indore Junction AC Double Decker Express is an express train belonging to Indian Railways – West Central Railway zone that runs between Habibganj and Indore Junction in India.

-It operates as train number 22183 from Bhopal Habibganj to Indore Junction and as train number 22184 in the reverse direction, serving the state of Madhya Pradesh.
+It operates as train number 22183 from Habibganj to Indore Junction and as train number 22184 in the reverse direction, serving the state of Madhya Pradesh.

 Coaches

-The 22183 / 84 Bhopal Habibganj–Indore Junction AC Double Decker Express on introduction had 11 AC Chair Car coaches but owing to poor response presently has only 3 AC Chair Car coaches.
+The 22183 / 84 Habibganj–Indore Junction AC Double Decker Express on introduction had 11 AC Chair Car coaches but owing to poor response presently has only 3 AC Chair Car coaches.
 It does not have a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-22183 Bhopal Habibganj–Indore Junction AC Double Decker Express covers the distance of 224 kilometres in 3 hours 35 mins (62.51 km/hr) & in 4 hours 00 mins as 22184 Indore Junction–Bhopal Habibganj AC Double Decker Express (56.00 km/hr).
+22183 Habibganj–Indore Junction AC Double Decker Express covers the distance of 224 kilometres in 3 hours 35 mins (62.51 km/h) and in 4 hours 00 mins as 22184 Indore Junction–Habibganj AC Double Decker Express (56.00 km/h).

-As the average speed of the train is above 55 km/hr, as per Indian Railways rules, its fare includes a Superfast surcharge.
+As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

 Routeing

-The 22183 / 84 Bhopal Habibganj–Indore Junction AC Double Decker Express runs from Bhopal Habibganj via Bairgarh, Maksi, Dewas Junction to Indore Junction.
+The 22183 / 84 Habibganj–Indore Junction AC Double Decker Express runs from Habibganj via Bairgarh, Maksi, Dewas Junction to Indore Junction.